nicklockwood/ShapeScript/docs/ios/primitives.md

 Primitives
 ---

-ShapeScript has a number of built-in shapes that you can use to quickly construct simple models.
-These are known as *primitives*, to distinguish them from more complex custom shapes that you can define using [builders](builders.md) and [CSG](csg.md) operations.
+ShapeScript has a number of built-in shapes that you can use to quickly construct a scene.
+These are known as *primitives*, to distinguish them from more complex custom shapes that you can define using [builders](builders.md) or [CSG](csg.md) operations.

 ## Cube